Running Tor Browser as a Proxy on macOS

 These steps describe a way that you can easily get your Chrome browser to talk to the Tor network using the Tor Browser as a proxy.
 It assumes you have downloaded and installed Chrome, the Tor Browser and Hunchly.

-2. Run Tor Browser and ensure it starts and registers with the Tor network properly.
+2. Run the Tor Browser and ensure it starts and registers with the Tor network properly.

 3. Open Terminal found in Applications->Utilities->Terminal